 - Drone-Free, Unique Exhaust Note

-This is a reliable, premium power package you can get for Focus ST modifications.
+This is a reliable, premium power package you can get to make superb Focus ST modifications.
 The Accessport, Intake, FMIC, Rear Motor Mount and Cat-Back exhaust combine to provide consistent power delivery, enhanced sensory feedback, reduced back pressure and an aggressive, but safe calibration.
 The CARB EO sticker and COBB vehicle badge are the icing on this performance cake, letting everyone know how you got your 2013-2014 Focus ST running at such high performance levels!

 You Might Also Like